duplicateNonce/k2database_v2/README.md

-When a user logs in a fingerprint token is generated and stored in `data/fingerprints.json`.
-The same token is saved into the browser's `localStorage` and also added to the page URL as the ``fp`` query parameter.
+When a user logs in a device token is generated and stored in `data/tokens.json`.
+The same token is saved into the browser's `localStorage` and also added to the page URL as the ``tok`` query parameter.
 On later visits the token in ``localStorage`` is appended to the URL so the user logs in automatically, even after closing the tab or browser.
-Each account is limited to a single fingerprint; if the same user attempts to log in from another device the app returns ``ERROR 01``.
+Each account is limited to a single token; if the same user attempts to log in from another device the app returns ``ERROR 01``.